2025 Carlton Football Club season

-The 2025 Carlton Football Club season will be the Carlton Football Club's 162nd season of competition.
+The 2025 Carlton Football Club season was the Carlton Football Club's 162nd season of competition.

 It was the club's men's team's 129th season as a member of the Australian Football League, and the fourth under senior coach Michael Voss; and, in a decline from the prior three seasons, Carlton finished the season 11th with a win-loss record of 9–14, more than five games short of a finals berth.

 The club's women's team is contesting its tenth season in the AFL Women's.
-The team finished 5th in the home-and-away season, and is contesting finals for the first time since 2020.
+The team finished 5th in the home-and-away season with an 8–6 record to qualify for finals for the first time since 2020, and finished 4th overall after being defeated in the preliminary finals.

 The club also fielded its men's reserves team in the Victorian Football League and its state level women's team in the VFL Women's, failing to reach finals in either competition.

 Club summary

 The 2025 AFL season will be the 129th season of the VFL/AFL competition since its inception in 1897; and, having competed in every season, it will also be the 129th season contested by the Carlton Football Club.
 The club will field its women's team in the tenth season of the AFL Women's competition, its men's reserves team in its eighth Victorian Football League season, and its VFL women's team in its seventh VFL Women's season.

 Carlton's primary home ground will be the Melbourne Cricket Ground and secondary home ground will be Marvel Stadium, with the team playing six home games at the former and five at the latter.
 This was a reversal of the distribution from prior years, coming after its six-games-per-year deal at Marvel Stadium expired at the end of 2024 and as the result of successful lobbying to the AFL for an extra game at the Melbourne Cricket Ground.
 Traditional home ground Ikon Park continued to serve as the training and administrative base, and as the home ground for AFL Women's and the men's reserves matches.